neloefm1/SenseFOG-Documentation/README.md

 (Pre-FoG or Pre-Stop) and the first step before and after a turn to exclude acceleration and deceleration of walking.

 In the current work, we restricted analyes to FoG occuring during walking, thereby excluding FoG during turning or at gait initiation.
-We segmented FoG-events beginnign with the last regular heelstrike contralateral to the leg displaying freezing and ending with the first heel strike after a FoG-event when regular walking was resumed.
+We segmented FoG-events beginning with the last regular heelstrike contralateral to the leg displaying freezing and ending with the first heel strike after a FoG-event when regular walking was resumed.
 Only FoG episodes lasting ≥1000 ms were selected.

 Self-Selected Stops were identified in the video recordings and segmented based on the kinematic time series.